10 Most Charming Small Towns in Massachusetts

 Population: 6,125 ( as of 2010)

-Head to the southeastern part of Cape Cod to experience this charming small town.
-Chatham is a lovely seaside town that has plenty of beaches to explore.
 One of the coolest ones to visit is Lighthouse Beach, located near the historic Chatham Lighthouse.
 It’s one of the 16 remaining lighthouses on the Cape Cod coast, so make sure you head there to see a unique piece of history.

 Some other things to do in this charming cape town include visiting the Monomoy National Wildlife Refuge, seeing the Steve Lyons Art Gallery, and taking a stroll through the Chatham Railroad Museum.
 Everyone in the family will find something they’d like to do!